 2 Comments:

-Damn you.
+12:57 PMDamn you.
 As a complete fanboy, I have been wanting to read those Robotech novels for a few years now.
 Considering that I currently have a mountain of unread books in my room and that I haven't read anything for months, though, I never got around to it.
-Coverless or otherwise, free books sound good to me.
+Coverless or otherwise, free books sound good to me.- Nix Muse said...